confident-ai/deepeval/README.md

 Note that some metrics are for RAG pipelines, while others are for fine-tuning.
 Make sure to use our docs to pick the right one for your use case.

-## Evaluting a Dataset / Test Cases in Bulk
+## Evaluating a Dataset / Test Cases in Bulk

 In DeepEval, a dataset is simply a collection of test cases.
 Here is how you can evaluate these in bulk: